johanzi/scripts_Zicola_2019/smRNA-seq_analysis.md

 abline(v=496, col="blue")
 ```

-## Plot Block E
+## Plot read density for Block E

-Normalized version of the plot

 Plot read density at the target region.
 Get first and last position for each bed file looking at 5' coordinate of first read and 3' coordinate of last read (avoid error while plotting)
+To normalize the amount of reads, divide coverage by the total number of reads of each library

 ```{r}
 par(mfrow=c(1,1))
 options("scipen"=-1) # Set y axis with scientific annotation (exponential)